budaasuren/Home_Sales_Analysis_with_SparkSQL/README.md

 # Home_Sales_Analysis_with_SparkSQL_and_PySpark

-## Preprossing the date with PySpark
+## Preprossing the data with PySpark

 * Constructed the schema for the table and defined datatypes for each field using StructField form PySpark.
 * Created new columns using year and withColumn functions.